 Savvy real estate investors can view alleyway homes as a strategic investment requiring less capital up-front, but still possessing a strong earning potential.

 In fact, alleyway homes may be an even more lucrative investment in the near future.
 As Canada’s cities become more crowded and unaffordable, local governments are working to maximize the use of existing space.
 In Vancouver, a 2016 pilot project focused on activating alley space and making it more attractive, debuting to massive success.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 As cities across Canada work to make more efficient use of laneway space, alleyway homes may see their curb appeal rise.

 It’s easy to confuse laneway homes and alleyway homes.
 It’s important, however, to point out the distinctions separating these two types of real estate products.

 Alleyway homes are a longstanding component of Toronto’s urban landscape.
-They are townhomes and condominium buildings without frontage along a main street.
+They are townhomes and condominium buildings without frontage along the main street.
 Instead, their front doors open out onto alleys.
 This can make them challenging to find—although, this isn’t necessarily a bad thing.

 Laneway homes are an affordable investment solution for people who already own homes in an area of the GTA where laneway homes are permitted.
 They represent a relatively small investment compared with purchasing a traditional building.
-Additionally, these homes may be more attractive for tenants, because they offer the privacy and convenience of living in a single-family home, without the costs associated with renting out an entire abode.
+Additionally, these homes may be more attractive for tenants.
+This is because they offer the privacy and convenience of living in a single-family home, without the costs associated with renting out an entire abode.

 Alternative real estate investments to make in the GTA